West Marine Bankruptcy: $549.2M in Debt, Dual-Track Plan Targets July Confirmation

 Did West Marine obtain DIP financing?

-No. The Debtors filed without a DIP facility and are operating on consensual use of cash collateral, supported by approximately $21.5 million of petition cash and a 13-week budget that averages approximately $12.5 million in weekly disbursements.
-Any consolidated cash balance above $20.0 million is swept weekly to the Prepetition ABL Agent.
+No. The Debtors filed without a DIP facility and are operating on consensual use of cash collateral, supported by approximately $21.5 million of petition cash and a 13-week budget averaging approximately $12.5 million in weekly disbursements.
+The first monthly operating report showed cash growing to $36.4 million by May 31, 2026, with any balance above $20.0 million swept weekly to the Prepetition ABL Agent.

 What do general unsecured creditors recover?

 General Unsecured Claims (Class 6) are subject to a death-trap.
-If Class 6 votes to accept the plan, holders share pro rata in $250,000 of GUC Cash.
-If Class 6 rejects, GUC claims are cancelled with no distribution under either the Recapitalization or Sale path.
+The amended Disclosure Statement estimates Class 6 claims at $99.3 million to $109.2 million, projecting a 0.2%–0.3% recovery if the class votes to accept the plan and shares pro rata in $250,000 of GUC Cash.
+If Class 6 rejects, GUC claims are cancelled with no distribution.

 Who is the claims agent for West Marine?